 As the main tourist destination in Quebec City, Vieux-Quebec has a mixture of touristy restaurants, as well as delicious bistros and cafés.
 While we could list every restaurant in the old city, we are not going to do that, instead, this page features the Vieux Quebec restaurants we love and highly recommend.
 As such, this page will change from time to time as we discover new favourites and remove places that have shut down or have decreased in quality.

 Are you ready to fill your belly with delicious eats from our favourite Vieux-Quebec restaurants?
 We suggest pacing yourself!

 1, RUE DES CARRIÈRES

 A café-bistro that sells gourmet sandwiches, prepared meals, soups and seasonal salads; most of which are made with local ingredients.
-Open all year, Au 1884 also runs the Dufferin Slide (the oldest attraction in Québec City) in winter.
-Coffee and chocolat chaud are good, but are often served in glass mugs so be careful when drinking!
+Open all year, Au 1884 also runs the Dufferin Slide (the oldest attraction in Quebec City) in winter.
+Coffee and chocolat chaud is good, but are often served in glass mugs so be careful when drinking!

 AUX ANCIENS CANADIENS

 This fine dining restaurant is housed in one of the oldest houses in Quebec and features a high-end dining experience.
 The ambience is warm and classic, and the menu features traditional Québécois dishes.
 The food is delicious, but a tad overpriced.